MansiSetty/Image-Musicalization-for-Visually-Impaired/README.md

 Project:
 1. Python Code-
-cnn.py( This is the training code) gui.py( This is the testing code with GUI) cnn_model.pkl label_transform.pkl
+-cnn.py( This is the training code)
+-gui.py( This is the testing code with GUI) -cnn_model.pkl
+-label_transform.pkl
 2. DATABASE-
 This is the image dataset with 6 folders(angry, disgust, fear, joy, surprise, sadness).
 Each of the folders contain 400 images.
 3. Music clasified-